um4ng-tiw/Private_Chat_Socket.io_React/README.md

 ![screenshot]

-This is a simple private chat application prototype that allows users to chat privately with other online users available on the platform.
+This is a simple private chat application prototype with limited functionalities, that allows users to chat privately with other online users available on the platform.

 ### Build With
 ![react-shield] ![node-shield] ![socket.io-shield]